Non-relativistic transport from frame-indifferent kinetic theory: NC hydrodynamics from kinetic theory

-Equations (\ref{eq:eoms_thermo_covariant}) contain two unknown tensors $\tau^{\mu\nu}$ and $q^\mu$ which have to be determined.
+Equations~\eqref{eq:eoms_thermo_covariant-a}-\eqref{eq:eoms_thermo_covariant-c} contain two unknown tensors, $\tau^{\mu\nu}$ and $q^\mu$, which have to be determined in order for the system of equations~~\eqref{eq:eoms_thermo_covariant-a}-\eqref{eq:eoms_thermo_covariant-c} to be solvable beyond the ideal order.
 In the hydrodynamic approach, this is done by expanding $\tau^{\mu\nu}$ and $q^\mu$ in spatial gradients of the hydrodynamic variables $T$, $\mu$ and $u^\mu$.
-A gradient expansion that generalizes the Chapman-Enskog method to a NC gas can be performed if the timescales of out-of-equilibrium perturbations are much larger than the timescales at which non-conserved quantites relax, so that local equilibration can be assumed.
+A gradient expansion that generalizes the Chapman-Enskog method to a NC gas can be performed if the timescales of out-of-equilibrium perturbations are much larger than the timescales at which non-conserved quantities relax, so that local equilibration can be assumed.
 Due to the rather technical character of these calculations, we relegate the details of the gradient expansion procedure, as well as a more thorough discussion of the assumptions involved, to Appendix \ref{sec:gradient}.